DSPN/google-compute-engine-dse/README.md

 ![](./img/catdeploy.png)

 This is an extremely simple shell script that invokes the Google Cloud SDK.
 It takes one argument, the name of the deployment.
-The deployment name needs to be unique within you project.
+The deployment name needs to be unique within your project.
 The deploy.sh script also depends on the input file clusterParameters.yaml.
 This file defines our cluster topology.
 Let’s take a quick look with the following commands:

     clear
     cat clusterParameters.yaml